 As part of the annual Planned Outage Coordination exercise, all the TSOs in the IU area will jointly produce a schedule of the finalised LTCZC values taking into account reductions from the provisional LTCZC for the coming calendar year.
 This schedule will contain the final LTCZC in each direction on each interconnector in the IU region, at hourly resolution.

 The LTCZCs laid out in this schedule will be considered the final long-term cross-zonal capacity for the calendar year in question.
-Additional reductions from the LTCZC after this proposal is finalised may be agreed, but interconnector owners must be compensated for the reduction by the TSO requesting it, in accordance with Article 6.
+Additional reductions from the LTCZC after this methodology is finalised may be agreed, but interconnector owners must be compensated for the reduction by the TSO requesting it, in accordance with Article 6.

 This final schedule resulting from this exercise will be published no later than end of June of the calendar year immediately preceding the calendar year in question.

-The final schedule will be published by this date each calendar year, and will cover the full period of the following calendar year, from 1st January to 31st December inclusive.
+The final schedule will be published by this date each calendar year and will cover the full period of the following calendar year, from 1st January to 31st December inclusive.

 Article 6 General principles for compensation for reductions from the LTCZC after the long-term capacity is finalised